RedisLabs/redislabs-docs/content/platforms/pks/_index.md

         pks-system    Active   14d
         ```

-    1. Create a new namespace using a unique name:
+    1. Create a new namespace with a unique name:

         ```src
         kubectl create namespace redis-enterprise